-In today's world that is both fast paced and multi-tasking, technology is king.
-Hotels that charge for internet are doing themselves and their community a disservice.
+In today's world that is both fast-paced and multi-tasking, technology is king.
+Hotels that charge for the internet are doing themselves and their community a disservice.
 Let your event managers know what technology you have.
 Do not over-promise, many event managers and business people are unforgiving when it comes to not delivering on a promised piece of technology.

 Nothing wins back people as well as a smile and a willingness to make it right.